 Getting to Braddock’s Trail Park

 Braddock’s Trail Park is located in North Huntingdon in Westmoreland County, Pennsylvania.
 It is about 35 minutes from downtown Pittsburgh, making this an easy trip out of the city for those that love waterfalls and peaceful parks.

-The parking area for the park is located at the end of Robin Station Road at the following coordinates: 40.303377, -79.771872.
-Simply follow the road until it dead ends into a gate and turn right into the dirt parking area.
+The parking area for the park is located at the end of Robbins Station Road at the following coordinates: 40.303377, -79.771872.
+Simply follow the road until it dead-ends into a gate and turn right into the dirt parking area.

 In the parking area, make sure to take note of the information sign.
 There is a map here of the park, and since no other maps exist at the park or online, it’s a good idea to take a photo of this map to reference while you are hiking.

 The park’s trails are also denoted with colors on the map, but there were no trail markers that I could find.
 This made the trails slightly difficult to navigate, but overall, with a bit of common sense and a copy of the map, it’s easy enough to find your way around the park.